Probe CP violation in $H\to \gamma Z$ through forward-backward asymmetry: Kinematics and the source of

 \subsection{The Angles}

 In the helicity amplitudes, we use $p_i$ with $i=1\cdots 5$ to represent momenta of the five external legs and write the process $gg\to H\to \gamma Z \to \gamma \ell^- \ell^+ $ as \beq g(p_1)g(p_2) \to H(p_{12}) \to \gamma(p_3) Z(p_{45}) \to \gamma(p_3) \ell^- (p_4) \ell^+(p_5), \eeq where $p_{12}=p_1+p_2$, $p_{45}=p_4+p_5$.
 Actually, the five momenta should satisfy energy-momentum conversation and we only need five independent variables to character the full kinematics.
 The independent variables are constructed to be the two squared invariant masses $s_{12}$ and $s_{45}$, and the three angles $\theta$, $\theta_1$ and $\phi_1$.
+By contrast, in $gg\to H\to Z Z \to 4\ell$ channel, two more angles are needed to describe another $Z$ decay plane (e.g. see Fig.~$1$ in \cite{Anderson:2013afp}).

 Fig.~\ref{fig:hzgammakinematics} illustrates the three angles.

 $\theta\in [0,\pi]$ is the angle between $Z$ boson momentum direction and z-axis (beam direction) in $H$ rest frame.
 For the background process, $\theta$ is defined in the $gg$ rest frame.
 In its expression we use $-\vec{p}_3$ to represent $Z$ boson momentum direction, that is \beq \theta=\cos^{-1}\left(-\frac{\vec{p}_3\cdot \hat{n}_z}{|\vec{p}_3||\hat{n}_z|}\right),~\hat{n}_z=(0,0,1)~. \eeq $\theta_1\in [0,\pi]$ is the angle between $\ell^-$ momentum in $Z$ boson rest frame and $Z$ boson production momentum which is obtained in $H$ rest frame.
 The expression for $\theta_1$ is \beq \theta_1=\cos^{-1}\left(-\frac{\vec{p}_3\cdot \vec{p}_4}{|\vec{p}_3||\vec{p}_4|}\right). \eeq $\phi_1 \in [-\pi,\pi]$ is the angle between the $Z$ production and decay planes.
 We define it in the $H$ rest frame.
 It could also be defined in the $Z$ rest frame since any boost along the $Z$ direction won't change this angle.
 The expression for $\phi_1$ is \beq \phi_1=\frac{-\vec{ p}_{3}\cdot(\hat{n}_{prod}\times\hat{n}_{decay})} {|\vec{p}_{3}\cdot(\hat{n}_{prod}\times\hat{n}_{decay})|} \times\cos^{-1}(\hat{n}_{prod}\cdot\hat{n}_{decay})~, \eeq with $\hat{n}_{prod}$ and $\hat{n}_{decay}$ being perpendicular to the corresponding planes, which are \bea \hat{n}_{prod}&=&\frac{-\hat{n}_z\times \vec{p}_{3}}{|\hat{n}_z\times \vec{p}_{3}|},~\hat{n}_z=(0,0,1)~. \nonumber \\ \hat{n}_{decay}&=&\frac{\vec{p}_4\times \vec{p}_5}{|\vec{p}_4\times \vec{p}_5|}~. \eea